adipramono/Classic-WordPress/README.md

 # WordPress-Snippets
-Just bunch of snippets for WordPress web development
+Just bunch of snippets for WordPress web development using Total Theme, classic editor in mind.

-In the spirit of WordPress simplicity, to only edit or see what we actually need.
-Mostly for WordPress project with WPBakery.
+Features:
+1. SVG Support
+2. Hide name field when using Gravity Form
+3. Hide WP Bakery Admin Bar
+4. Hide Gutenberg button switch from page editor
+5. Disable Gutenberg in pages and post types